Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 P.S: It is my belief that, while both authors are experts on the question of Chinese policy, they certainly are very US foreign policy centric.
-It would most definitely be a refreshing experience to see these authors break the mold and taking a more independant stance, this is especially true for [Ms. Economy](https://www.hoover.org/profiles/elizabeth-economy)'s Third Revolution.
+It would most definitely be a refreshing experience to see these authors break the mold and taking a more independant stance, this is especially true for [Dr. Economy](https://www.hoover.org/profiles/elizabeth-economy)'s Third Revolution.